library(lme4); library(lmerTest); library(emmeans)

 Alas, no missing data!

-If there were independent variables with a continuous distribution (a covariate), I would plot those data.
+If there were independent variables with a continuous distribution (a covariate), plot those data.

 Last, check the dependent variable.
 A histogram is often quite sufficient to accomplish this.
 This is designed to be a quick check, so no need to spend time making the plot look good.